 Tuition rates vary by program and location and are maintained by GW's Student Accounts office.
 Find the program you'd like to pursue in the College of Professional Studies PDF to view the tuition rate.

-There are various ways to receive financial assistance at GW from loans to fellowships to federal work-study.
-These resources are available through the university’s Office of Student Financial Assistance (OFSA).
-The OFSA oversees the processing of all loans for students who have been admitted to a GW graduate degree or approved graduate certificate program.
+There are various ways to receive financial assistance at GW, from loans to fellowships to federal work-study.
+These resources are available through the university’s Office of Student Financial Assistance (OSFA).
+The OSFA oversees the processing of all loans for students who have been admitted to a GW graduate degree or approved graduate certificate program.

-The Graduate School of Political Management has a limited number of merit-based scholarships, some of which are endowed, that are awarded each year to incoming students by a faculty committee.
-These scholarships typically cover tuition for between 1-4 classes.
+GSPM has only a limited number of merit-based scholarships.
+These are awarded each year to incoming students by a faculty committee, and typically cover tuition for between 1-4 classes.

-Applicants with an undergraduate GPA of 3.3 or higher are encouraged to submit a scholarship application form and email a response to the form's relevant essay question to Suzanne Farrand by the deadline:
+Applicants with an undergraduate GPA of 3.3 or higher are encouraged to submit a scholarship application form and email a response to the form's relevant essay question to GSPM Student Services by the deadline:

 Fall admission – May 1